 The standard analysis software is a modular software package and it was developed for the data reduction of LOPES radio events.
-This software was used to preprocess the data for this work.
-The software allows one to view the data at any step in the desired sequence of processing (Horneffer 2006).
-After calibration, digital filtering and beam-forming of the selected events, the spectral analysis was performed according to the following processing pipeline.
+We use this software to pre-process the data for this work.
+The software allows us to view the data at any step in the desired sequence of processing (Horneffer 2006).
+After calibration, digital filtering, and beam-forming of the selected events, we performed the spectral analysis according to the following processing pipeline.